21st Horse (Central India Horse): Persia

+World War I

 During the Great War the 38th King George's Own Central India Horse was part of the 5th (Mhow) Cavalry Brigade in the 2nd Indian Cavalry Division.The brigade consisted of the 6th (Inniskilling) Dragoons, 2nd Lancers (Gardner's Horse), 38th King George's Own Central India Horse and Signal Troop.
 The regiment lost many men in the Battle of Cambrai, but were noted for their bravery in extricating the 2nd Lancers.
 Later in 1918 the 38th King George's Own Central India Horse joined the 10th Cavalry Brigade, in the 4th Cavalry Division for the Sinai and Palestine Campaign.
 They returned to India in February 1921.

 The 39th King George's Own Central India Horse remained in India during the war, stationed in Poona.

 Amalgamation

 In 1921, the two regiments were amalgamated at Quetta into the 38th/39th Cavalry, which was renamed the 38th/39th King George's Own Light Cavalry in 1922, The Central India Horse (21st King George's Own Horse) in 1923, and The Central India Horse (21st King George V's Own Horse) in 1937.
 The horses were replaced by armoured fighting vehicles in 1939.